 - The Temperance Bible altered every instance of Jesus drinking wine to drinking grape juice.
 Also, every other mention of wine is retranslated "grape juice", unless someone is getting drunk off it or condemning it.

 - The ending salutation in Romans 16 references Junia, a female deacon or church leader.
-Nearly all English Bibles (minus the more scholarly ones, like NRSV) render this name as "Junias" in an attempt to make it masculine and disguise the fact that many early church leaders were women.
+Nearly all English Bibles (exceptions to this include the New King James Version and more scholarly ones, like NRSV) render this name as "Junias" in an attempt to make it masculine and disguise the fact that many early church leaders were women.